injaelee/ekspiper/README.md

 Data pipeline asyncio library for I/O bounded workflows.

 # General Structure and Components
-Behavior is constructed using composite components designed to under a template.
+Behavior is constructed using composite components designed to run under a template.
 Each component has a responsibility and individually testable.

 ## Templatized Processor Flow
 ```